mcgrof/oscheck/README.md

 What's missing?

-  * Hooking up terraform with ansible.
-For this I am considering using [the terraform ansible module](https://registry.terraform.io/modules/radekg/ansible/provisioner/2.2.0).
   * Storage setup when terraform is used in a consistent way for both /data and /media/truncated drives we can use for fstests.
 Right now the oscheck ansible playbook relies on at least two nvme drives to be available.
 This should be possible to just modify the tag used for the target label we look for to set up the truncated files on top of.
-  * A way to automate getting your cloud provider IP address to your ssh config so we can later run with ansible.
-Refer to the ansible role update_ssh_config_vagrant for how this was done with vagrant.
-    We just need this for terraform now, and this may require different roles for each.
   * Provided you have a baseline and a development kernel with a set of of respective hosts, when a delta exists between a baseline kernel and a development kernel implies either regressions or that a fix was made.